TurboGears/tg2docs/docs/main/bitbucket_tutorial.rst

 6. Notify the upstream maintainer of your changes, to get them included

+7. Keep your local fork up to date

 All of that sounds like a lot, but you'd be surprised how easy it really is.